ToeiRei/kernel-deb/faq/README.md

 ## Custom Kernels
 I do not have the resources to build custom kernels for you only.
-In case you absolutely want me to do it, feel free to hire me.
+In case you absolutely want me to do it, feel free to hire me or fund this project.

-## Debug enabled kernels
-Github Pages - this is where I currently host this repository has a file size limit of 100.00 MB - in other words, I cannot publish packages bigger than 100MB.